Explosion in Schuylkill County under investigation - NewsBreak

 The deputy chief is not confirming what exactly caused the explosion at this time.

-Crews tell Eyewitness News a few businesses are located in the quarry area and one was affected by the explosion.Man dies, Hazleton shooting ruled homicide
+Crews tell Eyewitness News a few businesses are located in the quarry area and one was affected by the explosion.Mifflin County fugitive wanted after escaping police vehicle

 The investigation is being handled at a federal level by the U.S. Mine Safety and Health Administration and the Department of Environmental Protection.